linagora/linshare/documentation/EN/epics/new-admin-portal/story-26-admin-create-Duplicate-Edit-Delete-group-filter.md

    - Description: a text field and optional
    - Search all workgroups query: a text field and mandatory
    - Search workgroup query: a text field and mandatory
+   - Workgroup prefix: a text field and optional
+   - Search page size: a text field and mandatory
    - Attributes fields on the right of screen are:
       - Member email: a text field and mandatory
       - Member first name: a text field and mandatory
       - Member last name: a text field and mandatory
-      - Workgroup prefix: a text field and optional
       - Workgroup name: a text field and mandatory
       - Workgroup member: a text field and mandatory
-      - Search page size: a text field and mandatory
-      - Below each of filed,  there will be a grey text to explain what is this field used for (check the screen 2)
+      - Below each of field,  there will be a grey text to explain what is this field used for (check the screen 2)
 - When i click button Save, the system will validate if any mandatory field is blank, it will be highlighted in red and a message:"[field name] cannot be blank"
 - If there is no error, the new LDAP group filter is created and there will be a successful notification
 - I am redirected to the Screen Group filters listing, and the new create LDAP group filter appears on the list.